bagostino/capstone-pad/docs/project_summary.md

 **6. Limitations**
 - Single-year dataset; multi-year data would strengthen findings and surface seasonality
-- Linear regression fit without a train/test split
+- Train / test split could be repeated, in more depth and visualized and explored in more detail
 - The VIP designation recommended above requires access to the original criteria used to assign the designation
 - Single year is by far the biggest limitation.
 The VIP status is likely driven by multi-year relationship, so that needs to be tested on longer time horizon data before throwing out the designation.